appacademy/SWEO-Part-Time-Resources/2-Module/2-week/3-day/README.md

 - Create test folder with spec.js files.
 - Import `Chai` and the module you'll be testing
-- Aetup a test for the basic functionality of your code.
+- Setup a test for the basic functionality of your code.
   - `describe` block
     - is a group of tests.
   - `it` block